 Girls tend to have short first names (no more than two syllables) ending in “a”.

-Here are the top 10 French first names for girls in 2020:
+Here are the top 10 French first names for girls:

 For boys, there is also a tendency to use short first names, and more and more first names from the Old Testament are being used.

-Here are the top 10 French first names for boys in 2020:
+Here are the top 10 French first names for boys:

 Current favourite French names